10 things you need to know before buying land that will help you make an educated decision you won’t regret!

 5. Cost of Turning Raw Land into Developed Land

 Driveways can cost a pretty penny depending on if there are hills, forests, or culverts involved.

 But don’t take the first price you get.

 Do your research, get a variety of free quotes, and then make your decision.

 But be sure to know that cost before closing, no one wants to spend more on a driveway than they did on the land.

 The realtor who sold us the land actually wanted to buy the land for his family (he even told our realtor after we bought it that if we changed our minds he would buy it from us), but he thought it would cost nearly $100,000 to put in a driveway because it goes up a steep hill.

 But there is always more than one way up a hill.

-Before buying the land we did our due diligence & walked through the most overgrown part of the forest & discovered that if we put the driveway in that particular spot we wouldn’t have to pave it because it wasn’t as steep.
-We could put in a nice long gravel driveway through the woods at much less cost and even pave it later if we decide to.
+Before buying the land we did our due diligence and walked through the most overgrown part of the forest and discovered that if we put the driveway in that particular spot we wouldn’t have to pave it because it wasn’t as steep.
+We could put in a nice long gravel driveway through the woods at a WAY cheaper price and pave it later if we decide to.

-And guess what, our driveway cost less than $10,000 because we did our research & found a semi-retired man (he literally told us not to call him before 10 am because he is semi-retired) who owned all of his own equipment & cleared/smoothed our driveway in a few days at a good price.
+And guess what, our driveway cost less than $10,000 because we did our research and found a semi-retired man (he literally told us not to call him before 10 am because he is “semi-retired”) who owned all of his own equipment and cleared/smoothed our driveway in a few days at a good price.
 Then Roger got a gravel company to come put gravel on it and now it is a functioning driveway, nothing spectacular, but nice and somewhat smooth.